greycceee/Grace-Ng-Resume/README.md

-# Grace's Portfolio
+# Grace's Resume
 Hi!
-This is my portfolio which includes my resume and personal capstone projects.
+This is my online html resume
 Email me at gracengjw@gmail.com for any questions! (: